Misha999777/auth-oidc/README.md

-# Authenticate users with OpenID authentication service (fe.
+# Authenticate users with OpenID authentication service (f.e.
 Keycloak) in browser, Electron, or Capacitor app

 ## Main features:
-1. Login using redirect to auth service
+1. TypeScript support
 2. Authenticating inside an Electron app
 3. Authenticating inside a Capacitor app
-4. TypeScript support
+4. Login using redirect to auth service
 5. Saving user info
 6. Checking user role
 7. Supplying access token for requests to the back-end